 Before submitting a Grade Replacement Request, it is highly recommended that you carefully consider potential impacts in choosing to replace a numeric grade with a PCR or FNC grade or a Late Withdrawal.

-Please seek advice from Student Central as well as your Faculty Advisor to learn more about these options, impacts on your progression into the next year, as well as future goals you may have related to graduate studies, transferring to another institution, professional accreditations, etc.
+Please seek advice from Student Central as well as your Faculty Advisor to learn more about these options, impacts on your progression into the next year, as well as future goals you may have related to graduate studies, employment, transferring to another institution, professional accreditations, etc.

 - Students that choose Pass/Fail will have the numeric grades from their previous term(s), along with any numeric grades from the current term, used to calculate their average for academic matters such as: